Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

-Some of them are the Historical Museum of Crete and the Natural History Museum of Crete, with a variety of special activities (some interactive) especially thought for children.
+The Historical Museum of Crete and the Natural History Museum of Crete have a variety of special activities (some interactive) great for kids.

-Also in the city, the Museum of Visual Arts, and one of my favorite, the small but fascinating Museum of Ancient Greek Technology with its exhibition Hi-Tech Inventions of Ancient Greeks.
+Also in the city is the Museum of Visual Arts, and one of my favorites, the small but fascinating Museum of Ancient Greek Technology with its exhibition Hi-Tech Inventions of Ancient Greeks.

 In the broader area, check the Open Air Museum Lychnostasis (in Kera village), the Kazantzakis Museum (in Myrtia village), the Museum of Rural Life (in Piskopiano village), and the Thirathen Museum of Greek Folk Music and Musical Instruments (in Krousonas village) devoted to Greek traditional music, Cretan instruments and native music of the island.

-31. Check the Top Attractions of the Old Town of Rethymnon
+31. Check Out the Top Attractions in the Old Town of Rethymnon

 Rethymnon’s Old Venetian Harbor, the Lighthouse, the Fortress, the Loggia, and the historic Rimondi Fountain are some of the constructions that still stand, a living memory of the Italian influence in the city’s style and architecture.

-32. Learn about Crete’s History in the Monastery of Arkadi
+32. Learn about Crete’s History at Arkadi Monastery

 Maybe Crete’s best-known religious center, the Holy Monastery of Arkadi has always been a key player in Crete’s history and the island’s fights for freedom.

-Under 25 km from the center of Rethymnon, Arkadi is a fave day trip to anyone staying in the area.
+Under 25 km from the center of Rethymnon, Arkadi is a fabulous day trip for anyone staying in the area.